jasonhemann/21SP-CS5963/syllabus.md

 enthusiasm and interest, to show you things you find exciting, and to give you as much challenge as you want without ever becoming overwhelmed or nervous.

+## Attendance

+We will not be taking attendance except as requested by the registrar.

 # Recordings